Morocco Desert and Kasbahs

 Arrive in the morning at Casablanca airport (flying home from Marrakesh) and transfer to our hotel.
 Shuttles will be available every 2 hours in the morning.
 Check-in and meet all your new single travel friends as we are greeted in the lobby by our tour guide at 3:00pm.

 Casablanca, Morocco’s economic capital and the second largest city in Africa, retains its charm thanks to its Art Deco architecture.
-There are many wonderful discoveries to be made on our afternoon tour of Casablanca including: the Central Market, United Nations & Mohamed V Squares, the Habous Quarter, view The Royal palace, visit Hassan II Mosque, the second largest mosque in the world, tour by the cornice Aïn Diab.
+There are many wonderful discoveries to be made on our afternoon tour of Casablanca including: the Central Market, United Nations and Mohamed V Squares, the Habous Quarter, view The Royal Palace and visit Hassan II Mosque, the second largest mosque in the world.

 Welcome Dinner at Rick’s Cafe Restaurant, the mythical saloon from the 1942 film "Casablanca", has finally been transformed from celluloid to wood, glass and plaster.
 Set in an old courtyard-style mansion built against the Old Medina, the restaurant piano bar is filled with architectural and decorative details reminiscent of the film.

 Vacation Day 2 - Casablanca - Rabat - Meknes - Volubilis - Fez

 After breakfast we depart for Rabat the capital of the kingdom and headquarters of the government, parliament, ministries and administrations.
 View the Royal Palace, Hassan Tower, the famous tomb of the late king Mohamed V who fulfilled Morocco's independence, and the Oudaya Kasbah.

 Next we travel to Meknes with its 25 miles of walls surrounding the city it is rich in history.
 See the Gate of Bab Mansour, the ancient Jewish quarter, and the Moulay Ismail Granaries.